HerrMuellerluedenscheid/abedeto/README.md

     abedeto init <catalog>

 where <catalog> is a [Pyrocko](http://emolch.github.io/pyrocko/) compatible <catalog> of one or several events.
 Have a look at the
-[iquique example](https://github.com/HerrMuellerluedenscheid/ArrayBeamDepthTool/blob/master/examples) to see an example of such a file.
+[Iquique example](https://github.com/HerrMuellerluedenscheid/ArrayBeamDepthTool/blob/master/examples/iquique_example.pf) to see an example of such a file.
 This will create project folders for each event within the catalog.
 Change into one of the created project directories and run